9 Epic Things to Do in Lake Tahoe in Winter: Complete Guide

 - Shop for local handicrafts, good quality sporting brands, Tahoe or California souvenirs

-- Eat at one of the many restaurants
+- Eat at one of the many restaurants in the village.
+Some even have outdoor patios heated with fire in the winter

 - Enjoy live music (we saw buskers even in winter)